wcsanders1/ExoticRecipeWebsite/README.md

 # ExoticRecipeWebsite
-This is a humorous website that contains pseudo-exotic recipes.
+This is a humorous website that contains pseudo-exotic recipes: www.exotic-recipes.com